1powechri2/checks-for-understanding/module-2/backend/week_two.md

 ### Week 2 Questions

 1. At a high level, what is ActiveRecord?
 What does it do/allow you to do?

+    At a high level ActiveRecord is a DSL that wraps the SQL language for easier interactions with databases in Rails.

 2. Assume you have the following model:

 ```ruby